Worthing (Ta-Tu)

 [ABOVE] Francis Tate listed as a professional photographer in Kelly's 1899 Directory of Sussex. |

 [ABOVE ] A portrait of Charlotte Tate (born c1847, Lancing), a sister of Worthing stonemason and photographer Francis Tate.
-Charlotte Tate was a school mistress by profession and worked as a teacher in Worthing for over 20 years.
+Charlotte Tate was a school mistress by profession and worked as a teacher in Sussex for many years.
+Miss Tate was in charge of the infants at Lancing School from 1872 until her retirement in 1912.
 This portrait of Charlotte was taken at Walter Gardiner's Broadway Studio in Worthing around 1905.
+Charlotte Tate died in 1923 at the age of 76.
 [Photograph courtesy of Ray George] |

-[ABOVE ] Francis Tate, pictured with his first wife Jemima and their son Harry.
+[ABOVE ] Francis Tate, pictured with his first wife Jemima and their adopted son Harry.
 A group portrait by Stuart & Co., Connaught House, 53 Chapel Road, Worthing. (c1886).
 Mrs Jemima Tate, who was Francis Tate's first wife, died on 4th November 1891 of pulmonary tuberculosis at the age of 38.
 [Photograph courtesy of Ray George] |

 Francis Tate, Photographer

-| Francis Tate is listed as a "landscape and monumental photographer"
+Francis Tate is listed as a "landscape and monumental photographer"

 in local trade directories between 1892 and 1899.
 However, there is